Professors

 Postdoctoral researchers

 Adrian Saura-Sanmartin holds a PhD in Organic Chemistry.
+He is currently a Postdoctoral Junior Leader Fellow ("la Caixa" Foundation).
 His research interests include organic synthesis, supramolecular chemistry, mechanically interlocked molecules, metal-organic frameworks and smart materials.

 Adrian Saura-Sanmartin